Thursday, September 9, 2010

 “...it’s possible that the viewer might take in the book first and move upward to her décolletage.”

 It’s been almost two months since I’ve made a post.
-My life has taken on a greater degree of chaos while I’ve balanced two overlapping roles: outgoing art librarian at Purchase College and incoming textiles student at Sheridan College.
+My life has taken on a greater degree of chaos while I’ve balanced two overlapping roles: outgoing art librarian at Purchase College north of Manhattan and incoming textiles student at Sheridan College southwest of Toronto.
 The colleges are eleven hours apart if traffic is good.
 Apartment hunting, writing an entrance exam, battling mold on items in storage…it has all been a whirlwind.
-My new commute involves Ontario’s Go Train instead of New York’s Metro North Train.
+My new commute involves the Go Train instead of the Metro North Train.
 The main difference is access to stray copies of the free Metro newspaper, which I decided to skim yesterday.

 An accompanying photo takes up more room than the text of the article.
 It shows a young, blond, Caucasian woman lying stomach down on the grass while reading a book.
 It made me yearn for summer, which—at least in Canada—seems to have disappeared amazingly fast.
 Then I looked closer.
 The caption mentions Pulitzer Prize winning author, Elizabeth Strout, but does not clarify if the woman is her.
 The real Elizabeth Strout is about 30 years older, though similarly blond and Caucasian.
 This image, presumably a stock photo, is a curious choice.